Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/3_data_collection_model_training.md

-# Pose Estimation Demo: Part 3
+# Object Pose Estimation Demo: Part 3

 In [Part 1](1_set_up_the_scene.md) of the tutorial, we learned how to create our scene in the Unity editor.